 Roasted Red Pepper Soup

-To make the hearts, just mix together 2 tablespoons of vegan “sour cream” and 1 teaspoon of plain soymilk until smooth.
+To make the hearts or just a creamy topping to swirl in, mix together 2 tablespoons of vegan sour cream and 1 teaspoon of plain non-dairy milk until smooth.
 Transfer the mixture into a small piping bag or squeeze bottle.
 Squeeze two small dots right next to each other onto the surface of the soup, and then drag a toothpick right down the center, between them.
 Wipe off the toothpick between hearts to keep it clean and separate.
-Enjoy with someone you love!

 Sounds lovely and healthy!
 Love the hearts, very cute.